jas-wong/jas-wong.github.io/research.md

 <button class="collapsible">Wing morphing-induced effects on aeroelastic responses during gliding flight</button>
 <div class="content">
   <p>Wing morphing induces the rearrangement of a multi-material, multi-component feathered structure to effect a shape change.
-This project quantifies the associated changes in <i>in situ<\i> mechanical properties and then makes use of fluid-structure interaction numerical methods to explore how coupling changes in stiffness to wing morphing change the aeroelastic responses to gliding flight at different speeds.</p>
+This project quantifies the associated changes in <i>in situ</i> mechanical properties and then makes use of fluid-structure interaction numerical methods to explore how coupling changes in stiffness to wing morphing change the aeroelastic responses to gliding flight at different speeds.</p>
 </div>

 <button class="collapsible">Interspecific variation in feather structure</button>